NikkoSamson21/NikkoSamson21/README.md

 I’m currently learning programming basics and diving into the exciting world of open-source development.
 🤔 I’m looking to collaborate on beginner-friendly projects to sharpen my skills.
-📫 How to reach me: [Your Contact Info].
+📫 How to reach me: [samsonnikko27@gmail.com].

 🎉 For a touch of fun, <a href="https://youtu.be/dQw4w9WgXcQ?si=uGjr_FII0vJbOCIp">click here for something silly!</button>

+"if you think is a sus link then you are safe from the meme."

 Thanks for stopping by!